Progralink/AnyStorage/ReadMe.md

 There are other fantastic libraries that are similar, but may not handle some specific cases (like overwrite prevention) or focusing on different storage types:
 - Apache VFS: https://commons.apache.org/proper/commons-vfs/
 - Apache JClouds BlobStore https://jclouds.apache.org/

+## Need More?
+If you need support or another licensing type, please contact us: https://www.progralink.com/contact/